last update: June 7, 2021

 Meetings and events on parish grounds are still suspended until further notice.
 We encourage our organizations to continue online meetings through ZOOM.

 Unfortunately, once the Church and Parish Hall are both full, we will not be able to accommodate additional people.
-We will be monitoring Mass attendance very closely as we return to public Masses and consider how best to meet the needs of our parish.
-We expect to learn a lot in the first few weeks and are grateful for everyone’s patience during this difficult time.
+We will be monitoring Mass attendance very closely and consider how best to meet the needs of our parish.

 The Ushers will determine when the church has reached capacity based on social distancing guidelines.
-Once the church is full, the doors will be closed, and overflow will be directed to the Parish Hall.
+Once the church is full, a red flag will be placed outside the church, and overflow will be directed to the Parish Hall.